+Establishing a fraud address allows fraudsters to receive mail (including utility bills, which can help in getting a government-issued ID) or packages without alerting their victims.
+A thief can use a friend's address, a neighbor's apartment or a vacant house.
+Corrupt real estate agents, and mail receiving agencies also are useful sources for fraud addresses.
 A thief's next steps depend on the data she has.
 A stolen credit report can show where the victim already has accounts.
-To attack an account, the thief often will send a change-of-address letter to the bank or card company.
+To attack an account, the thief often will send a change-ofaddress letter to the bank or card company.
 After a few days, the thief might order new checks, or report a lost card and request a replacement.
 A fraudster also might apply for a new card or credit line with a new bank.